 Focus on Business Performance, Not Stock Price

-Too many investors are seduced by skyrocketing stock prices, particularly in hot markets like the tech sector.
+Too many investors are seduced by skyrocketing stock prices, particularly in hot markets like the tech sector, claims Binetter.
 Stock values in these markets are highly volatile.
 The question investors need to ask before making stock purchases in these areas is “what is the business performance of the company in question?”
 If a company’s stock is rising, yet the company itself is bleeding money, this is a sign that investment in that company’s stock is not a sure bet.
 Investment isn’t gambling; to achieve financial freedom, one must make smart decisions to avoid getting wiped out in a market crash.
 To do so, investing in companies that have lengthy performance track records is a good idea.
 Acquiring investment assets that generate cash returns, then protecting those assets in tax-advantaged ways and letting time do the rest is the ultimate key toward a stable, successful financial future.